rust-lang/surveys/surveys/2021-annual-survey/design/who.md

 # Who is using Rust?

 At a high-level, there are two groups of information that we want to collect from respondents about who they are:
-* demographic information for cohort analysis
+* demographic information for cohort analysis (i.e., demographic info on *survey respondents*)
-* demographic information to better understand the overall shape of the community
+* demographic information to better understand the overall shape of the community (i.e., extrapolation on the demographic makeup of the Rust community as a whole)

 ## Cohort Analysis